Building REST services with Spring

 ...

-This isn’t the whole log, but just the key bits of preloading data.
-(Indeed, check out the whole console.
-It’s glorious.)
+This is not the whole log, but only the key bits of preloading data.

 HTTP is the Platform

 To wrap your repository with a web layer, you must turn to Spring MVC.
-Thanks to Spring Boot, there is little in infrastructure to code.
+Thanks to Spring Boot, you need add only a little code.
 Instead, we can focus on actions:

 nonrest/src/main/java/payroll/EmployeeController.java